Do you need health insurance?

 Consider the U-M Domestic Student Health Insurance Plan (DSHIP)

-Students who are not eligible for subsidies on the Marketplace or expanded Medicaid may want to consider this low-cost, comprehensive plan.
+Students who are not eligible for subsidies on the Marketplace or expanded Medicaid may want to consider this low-cost plan.
 Only U-M offers this plan, and it was developed to meet student needs.
 It is an annual plan and is not refundable once purchased.
 Its benefits are comparable to a “gold” plan on the Health Insurance Marketplace.
 This plan is available for purchase only during the U-M DSHIP open enrollment periods, with exceptions for qualifying life events.
 Please note that student health insurance plans are not listed on the Marketplace.